Proximo Weekly: A change of Uzbek wind speed and direction?

 The Nukus wind project tender allows Uzbekistan’s wind sector to follow in the footsteps of the country’s slowly expanding solar sector.
 At least 700MW of solar capacity has been awarded through public tenders developed with the support of the World Bank, the IFC, and the ADB since 2019.
 Uzbekistan is also part of the World Bank Group’s Scaling Solar programme.
 IFI support for wind tenders in Uzbekistan has come primarily from the EBRD, which advised the Uzbek government on the 100MW tender.
 Dentons and Synergy Consulting also acted as advisers to the government during the tender process.
 The intention has been to create a replicable structure for the tender that will be used to hold auctions for 2GW of onshore wind capacity in the coming years with the support of the EBRD.

 Prior to the public tender for onshore wind, the Uzbek government did award some wind capacity through negotiations with project developers that approached the government directly.
 ACWA Power was granted 1GW of capacity for its 500MW Bash and $1.3 billion Djankedly facilities in 2020.
-In the same year, Masdar was awarded 500MW of capacity for its Zarafshan wind farm, which has subsequently had its capacity increased to 1.5GW.
+In the same year, Masdar was awarded 500MW of capacity for its Zarafshan wind farm.
 Despite these earlier awards, no utility-scale wind projects have yet reached financial close in Uzbekistan.

 The Uzbek government has opted to overhaul the procurement process for onshore wind through the public tender programme.
 As Uzbekistan's First Deputy Minister of Energy Azim Israilovich Akhmedkhodzhaev says: "I would like to note that today in the field of power generation, including in RES (Renewable Energy Sources) projects, work is underway on a completely new basis for Uzbekistan, public-private partnership (PPP).That is, the investors who won the tenders will be engaged in the design, development, financing, construction and operation of power plants, as independent electricity producers.
 The supply of electricity will be carried out through the nationwide grid on the basis of an agreement between the owner-investor and the joint-stock company "National Electric Grids" JSC NESU, supervised by the Ministry of Energy."